 - The Total Drama story, Legacy has a delayed example.
 After ten years, the more mature Heather is finally ready to admit that a once-despised rival was in fact a valuable teammate before the merge and a formidable opponent after.

-- Queen Of All Oni: Blankman shows a certain amount of respect towards Jackie during their fight in the Vault of Endless Night.
+- Queen of All Oni: Blankman shows a certain amount of respect towards Jackie during their fight in the Vault of Endless Night.
 To the point that even though Jackie outmatches in physical combat, he refuses to just shoot him (he brings out his sword, but that's just pragmatism).
 When they encounter each other again a few chapters later in the Hall of Ice, Blankman is willing to let the others pass if Jackie consents to a rematch.

 - Tarakudo felt this way about Hiruzen, the Eldest of Shadowkhan.
 When they faced each other in combat at the climax of Tarakudo's rebellion against the Oni Elders, Tarakudo tried to convince Hiruzen to defect, and when he (barely) defeated him, ordered his troops to treat his body with respect.

 - Calvin and Hobbes: The Series has a variant of this trope when Socrates is cloned:

 Socrates 2: It's been so long since I met a worthy adversary.